 On May 10, a large group of grade 11 and 12 students from Upper Madison College High School did a group volunteer shift in the garden, They shifted untold number of wheelbarrow loads of compost and wood chips, constructed a fence to hold the leaf compost, weeded, teepeed and planted snow peas, planted lavender and herbs, and completely cleared our square foot garden bed for planting.
 Thank you also to instructors Danna and John for all their work.

-On June 11, a youth group visiting from Northern Pennsylvania June completely restored our overgrown “children’s hand” garden as you can see from the before and after pictures.
+On June 11, a youth group visiting from Northern Pennsylvania completely restored our overgrown “children’s hand” garden.
 Emma, CC, Natalie, and Emily, accompanied by Bill and Rachel, spent hours puling out weeds, pruning herbs and trucking wood chips to restore this garden space intended for small children to get up close to garden plants.

 July through September saw pals Suz, Chad and Anthony take on and conquer some of our biggest challenges this year, including a complete clean up of our orchard, and replanting of our raspberry bushes.